osoco/puppet-apache2/README.md

 puppet-apache2
 ==============

 Puppet module to manage apache2, with hability to enable or disable virtualhosts and modules.
+Currently, it only works in Debian family.
 Examples:

     class my_apache_conf {